|AFT Faculty Senate||

 NSC's Classified Development Advisory Committee (CDAC) is a group of classified staff member volunteers that coordinate and host professional development opportunities for fellow classified employees of the college.
-Through day-long retreats held in Fall and Spring of each academic year and professional development mini-grants, CDAC focuses on addressing the particular needs of classified staff.

 The role of the College Council is to ensure that all members of the campus community are given a voice in the decision-making processes of the college through representation.
 College Council gives the college community the opportunity to participate in the development of policies and procedures, and provide feedback in order to foster trust and collaboration with the administration.